opensumi/docs/docs/develop/module-apis/editor.en.md

 ## User Guide

-The external module calls the editor module mainly through the class 'WorkbenchEditorService', to perform corresponding operations.
+The external module calls the editor module mainly through the class `WorkbenchEditorService`, to perform corresponding operations.

 ### Methods